 Elise Letourneau is an award-winning composer, and an accomplished songwriter, multi-instrumentalist performer, arranger, and educator.

-An associate composer of the Canadian Music Centre, Letourneau won the prestigious Ruth Watson Henderson composition competition, the Choral Canada (ACCC) composition competition, and the inaugural Diane Loomer award for choral composition.
+An associate composer of the Canadian Music Centre, Elise won the prestigious Ruth Watson Henderson composition competition, the Choral Canada (ACCC) composition competition, and the Diane Loomer award for choral composition.
 For four years running she was shortlisted as a finalist for The American Prize in choral composition.
-Blurring the lines between classical, jazz, and popular music, her compositions have been performed internationally, by high-caliber ensembles including the Vancouver Chamber Choir, Canada’s National Youth Choir, the Toronto Children’s Chorus, the Cantiamo Girls’ Choir, and The Bach Music Festival of Canada choir and orchestra.
-Soloists who have performed her music include Colin Ainsworth, Leslie Fagan, and Ellen McAteer.
+Blurring the lines between classical, jazz, and popular music, her compositions have been performed internationally, by well-respected ensembles including the Vancouver Chamber Choir, Canada’s National Youth Choir, the Toronto Children’s Chorus, The Salt Lake Choral Artists, the Cantiamo Girls’ Choir, and The Bach Music Festival of Canada choir and orchestra.
+Soloists who have performed her music include Colin Ainsworth, Leslie Fagan, and Marcus Nance.
+She is currently writing a multi-movement choral work about the unique ecosystem of Point Pelee and Essex County.

-Letourneau maintains an active performance schedule as a solo artist, with The Fieldown Singers, and with Glamour Profession (a Steely Dan tribute band).
-Letourneau has shared a stage with Brian Browne, Paula Cole, Bob Dorough, Sheila Jordan, Janet Lawson, Janis Siegel, and others.
-She teaches piano, voice, flute, and composition at Alcorn Music Studios, and she is the director of the Ottawa Singer-Songwriter Camp.
-She directs the Carleton University Vocal Jazz Ensemble, and she founded and directed Canada’s first community jazz choir, Capital Vox, as well as Vox Eclectica Women’s Chamber Choir.
-She has released 5 CDs and 3 MP3 collections.
+Elise maintains an active performance schedule as a solo artist, with The Fieldown Singers, and with Glamour Profession (a Steely Dan tribute band).
+She has shared a stage with Brian Browne, Paula Cole, Bob Dorough, Sheila Jordan, Janet Lawson, Janis Siegel, and others.
+She teaches composition, piano, voice, flute, and ukulele at Alcorn Music Studios, and she is the director of the Ottawa Singer-Songwriter Camp.
+Elise directs Voices Rock Medicine - Ottawa through Voices Rock Canada, based in Toronto ON.
+She also directs Vox Eclectica Women's+ Choir, and she founded and directed Canada’s first community jazz choir, Capital Vox.
+She is on the music faculty at Carleton University.
+She has released 6 CDs and 3 MP3 collections.

 The Glimmer Mass – The Fieldown Singers